jxnblk/Ashley/README.md

 Ashley
 ======

-A Readable Theme for Tumblr
+A Responsive and Readable Theme for Tumblr, utilizing Google Web Fonts